lowkeycode/react-notes/notes.md

 - Actions are objects that describe how to update state with a type and payload
 - Dispatch functions are used to trigger state updates by sending actions from event handles to the reducer
 - Updating the state with useReducer also causes re-renders

+### useState vs useReducer

+useState:
+- Single independent pieces of state
+- Simple
+- Should be the default go to

+useReducer:
+- Related or complex state
+- State updates need to happen together
+- Too many event handlers?
+Use useReducers
+- Little more complex (Easy once redux clicks)